standardweb3/standard3.0-contracts/src/exchange/README.md

 # exchange

-## **Trading Digital Assets with [exchange](./src/exchange/README.md)**
+## **Trading Digital Assets with fully onchain CLOB**

-Standard offers the exchange app, which allows users to trade digital assets at their preferred prices and quantities.
+Standard offers the exchange protocol, which allows users to trade digital assets at their preferred prices and quantities.
 Whether you're a seasoned trader or new to the digital market, exchange offers the tools to buy and sell with precision and control.

 ## Table of Contents